matter-labs/zksync-lite-docs/docs/sdk/checkout/tutorial.md

 ## Checking user's balance

-If the address of the user is known, we should check if the user has enough funds to proceed with the payment.
+If the address of the user is known, we should check if the user has sufficient funds to proceed with the payment.
 This can be done easily with the following piece of code:

 ```ts
 // For testing purposes, the default providers could be used